jcmartinez/drupalpro14/README.md

 Now you should be able to visit your website using a browser and typing http://d7.dev in the address bar.

 If you want to install another site use the same command above and modify the variables --domain and --codepath.

+If you want to destroy a site run the following:

+drush qd --domain=d7.dev

 #ToDos